ClusterHQ/flocker/docs/using/installing/index.rst

 ......................................

 EMC provide plugins for Flocker integration with `ScaleIO`_ and `XtremIO`_.
-For more information, including installation, testing and usage instructions, see the following links to their GitHub repositories:
+For more information, including installation, testing and usage instructions, visit the following links to their GitHub repositories:

 * `EMC ScaleIO Flocker driver on GitHub`_
 * `EMC XtremIO Flocker driver on GitHub`_